Surilie Gautam

-Surilie Gautam Bhatti (born 3 April 1990) is an Indian film and television actress.
+Surilie Gautam Bhatti is an Indian film and television actress.
 She is the daughter of director Mukesh Gautam and younger sister of actress Yami Gautam.
 She made her television debut in 2008 with Meet Mila De Rabba.
 Later she started her film career with Punjabi film Power Cut.

-She married Jasraj Singh Bhatti, son of Savita Bhatti and late Indian comedian and satirist Jaspal Bhatti, in November 2013 in Chandigarh.
-She completed her schooling from YPS Mohali and went on to graduate from SD College Chandigarh before she moved to Mumbai to live with her elder sister.
+She married Jasraj Singh Bhatti, son of actor Jaspal Bhatti, in November 2013 in Chandigarh.
+She completed her schooling from Yadavindra Public School, Mohali and went on to graduate from Goswami Ganesh Dutta Sanatan Dharma College before she moved to Mumbai to live with her elder sister, Yami Gautam.
 She is a graduate in Media and Event Management from the Indian School of Media, Mumbai.